 Like with the outputs of AI systems, the ICO definition does not acknowledge the role that humans play in the functioning of AI systems.
 However, the other definitions note two key roles that humans play: providing the data (and inputs) for the models and defining the objectives of the models.

-Something that is touched on by almost all of the definitions is the automation associated with the use of AI systems.
-However, the way that this automation is described varies between each definition.
 The OECD definition posits that systems can have varying levels of autonomy, a sentiment that is shared by AIDA, which states that systems can be fully or partly autonomous.
 On the other hand, the EU AI Act seemingly proposes that AI systems can only be partially autonomous, not fully.
 Throwing a curveball, the ICO definition uses the term automated rather than autonomous and notes that AI systems can be either fully automated, or can have elements of human in the loop.
 In contrast, the California definition fails to even mention autonomy.

-The greatest divergence in the definitions is centered around the types of technologies that fall under the scope of AI.
+The greatest divergence in the definitions is centred around the types of technologies that fall under the scope of AI.
 While the ICO and OECD definitions simply define AI as algorithm-based technologies and machine-based systems respectively, AIDA’s definition is more extensive, qualifying technological systems that use genetic algorithms, neural networks, machine learning, or other techniques as AI.

+California’s proposed amendments define AI as a machine learning system and machine learning as an application of AI, providing a circular definition.
+The EU AI Act similarly falls short.
+Annex I list three categories of modern AI techniques: machine learning, symbolic approaches and statistics.
+The Act’s shortcomings have already caused dismay among statisticians, who had no idea they were deploying “AI” all along.
+While simple classification methods are covered by Annex I, intelligence is not just about cataloguing terms.
 Moreover, a definition that needs to be kept up to date as technology evolves is the opposite of future-proof.
-Unsurprisingly, this lack of certainty makes reaching a standardised definition of AI nearly impossible.
+Unsurprisingly, this lack of certainty makes reaching a standardized definition of AI nearly impossible.
 For example, the U.S. Office of Science Technology and Policy has made regulating automated systems a top Federal priority to “protect citizens from the harms associated with artificial intelligence”, yet the AI Bill of Rights neglects to even define the term.
-At the core of these definitions is a murky agreement of what exactly constitutes AI – missing a unified conceptualisation of the term with the objectives that embody its function.
+At the core of these definitions is a murky agreement of what exactly constitutes AI – missing a unified conceptualization of the term with the objectives that embody its function.

 To support efforts to differentiate various applications of AI and types of AI systems, the OECD.AI experts have developed a Framework for Classifying AI systems based on the type of model used, data and input, output, economic context, and impact on humans, converging with the themes identified above.
 However, the framework is best suited to AI systems with specific applications rather than broader systems.
+Further, although the revised definition under the EU AI Act and California Assembly bill 331 have converged on the OECD Council definition, neither have fully adopted it.

 DISCLAIMER: This blog article is for informational purposes only.
 This blog article is not intended to, and does not, provide legal advice or a legal opinion.
 It is not a do-it-yourself guide to resolving legal issues or handling litigation.
 This blog article is not a substitute for experienced legal counsel and does not provide legal advice regarding any situation or employer.

-Subscribe to our newsletter!
+Subscriber to our Newsletter

 Join our mailing list to receive the latest news and updates.